aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

     [Install]
     WantedBy=graphical.target

 The script tries to wait for the network to be ready, but sometimes this isn't always successful.
-The network can be "ready" while DNS is still not active, for example.
+The network can be "ready" whilst DNS is still not yet active, for example.
 This would mean we cannot read the links list from GitHub, so the browser would start with an empty tab.
-To solve this, we use `ExecStartPre` to wait until we can get a response back from GitHub.
+To avoid this, we use `ExecStartPre` to wait until we can get a response back from GitHub.
+Then we call the dashboard script that we made just now.

 Enable the service to run at boot:

     sudo systemctl enable dashboard

 That should be it.
-In theory, you can now reboot your Raspberry Pi, and it will launch your dashboard display automatically.
+In theory you can now turn your television off and on again, and your Raspberry Pi will boot up and launch your dashboard display automatically in fullscreen mode, and cycle through the links you wanted.

 ## Debugging problems